cloudentity/ce-samples-identity-pool-reference-apps/README.md

 > **Note:** In case `client_credentials` is not an option when selecting "Grant Types," from the workspace dashboard, select "Auth Settings" > "OAuth" in the left-hand navigation.
 Under the "General" tab, check "Client credentials" and click "Save changes."

-Now that we have a custom IDP, as well as System and Admin OAuth clients configured for the backend, we need one more OAuth client.
+Now that we have a custom IDP, as well as System and Admin OAuth clients configured for the backend, we need one more "Server Web"-type OAuth client.

 We must verify that the logged in user is authorized to call the REST endpoints we're exposing in the Node.js backend app, which allow profile management CRUD operations.
 To do this, we will set up an additional "Server Web"-type OAuth client in the same workspace in which we've created the custom IDP.
 This additional client will be used to call the token introspection endpoint to check the user's token.

+> **Note:** This OAuth client must be different than the "Single Page"-type client you already created in this workspace.
+After going through these steps, you will have 2 clients in this workspace related to this tutorial, one exclusively for the frontend, and one exclusively for the backend.

 - Navigate to the dashboard of the workspace in which we have set up the custom IDP
 - On the workspace dashboard, in the left-hand navigation, select "Applications" > "Clients"